vrianta/agai/readme.md

 ### 1. Define Route Handlers

-Each handler is a Go package (usually in `Controller/`) that exports a variable of type `Controller.Struct` with fields for the view and HTTP methods.
+Each handler is a Go package (usually in `Controller/`) that exports a variable of type `Controller.Struct` with FieldTypes for the view and HTTP methods.
 Methods are functions that receive a pointer to the controller struct and return a `*Template.Response` (for GET) or handle logic for POST/DELETE.

 Example:
 ```go